Related articles

 $ bundle exec rake

-Note: as advised in the documentation, I’ll edit the code in the host and run the tests in the virtual machine.
-This way I don’t install any software on the virtual machine and avoid accidental changes of package versions and what not.
+Done.
+Yes, it's green!
+Note: as advised in the documentation, I will edit the code in the host and run the tests in the virtual machine.
+This way, I don't install any software on the virtual machine and I avoid accidental changes to package versions and the like.

 $ git checkout -b active-storage-bmp-variants-support

-to fix the issue (here I'm whitelisting a mime type for ActiveStorage to know it can create BMP variants)edit
+• modify activestorage/lib/active_storage/engine.rb to fix the problem (here, I'm whitelisting a mime type so ActiveStorage knows it can create BMP variants)

-to test that ActiveStorage actually succeeds at creating a BMP variantadd
+• modify activestorage/test/models/variant_test.rb to test that ActiveStorage actually succeeds in creating a BMP variant

-that will be used by the above testedit
+• add activestorage/test/fixtures/files/colors.bmp that will be used by the test above

-It hasn’t been that hard to write this patch.
-The only part that I struggeled with a bit was the testing part because I’m used to RSpec, not minitest.
+It was not very difficult to write this patch.
+The only part that gave me a bit of a run for my money was testing, as I'm used to RSpec, not Minitest.
 I read the existing tests to find out how to write my own, then I googled how to test a single file.
-In my case, I ran:
+In my case, I executed:

 $ cd /vagrant/rails/activestorage